It’s all about tradition

 The fish would be prepared before Yom Kippur (it’s even better prepared in advance and reheated).
 We would break our fast on whatever was handy, but the real meal centered around the fish.
 There never seemed to be enough.
 Not because my Mother (KIH) didn’t make enough, but because we ate so much of it.

-In the past few years, after my Dear Father (a”h) passed away, I’ve taken over the preparations of Yom Tov foods and meals.
+In the past few years, after my Dear Father (a”h) and Mother (a”h) have passed away, I’ve taken over the preparations of Yom Tov foods and meals.
 The ability to carry on the practices of previous generations has beauty and special meaning.

 Once again, this year I’ll be making Kreplach, Chicken Soup, and “Break-Fast” Fish.
 Here are the recipes, I hope that they might become part of your family traditions too.